hariprasanth3031/go-blog-service/README.md

 4) Create a config.env file and fill the values for the keys in config/env.go file

 How to check the response:
-1) Clone this repo
+1) Clone this repo and checkout to master branch
-2) Open Postman and create a new gRPC request
+2) Using postman, create a new gRPC request
 3) Under service definiton tab, import the blogs.proto file from the repo
 4) Make the url as localhost:8080
 5) Under message tab, click example message for a sample input